Patagonia, Chilean Fjords, Antarctica – Voyage of Discovery (Southbound)

 This expedition qualifies for a Free Flight Package!
 This offer includes free roundtrip flights, coach class, from JFK, LAX, or MIA to Santiago, and all transfers between the airport, hotel, and pier; a one-night pre-cruise hotel stay (where applicable); and a post-cruise hotel stay.
 Please note, when booking your Free Flight Package, the departure and return dates will be slightly different, due to the inclusions of pre- and post-cruise hotel stays, where applicable.

-To book your expedition, please call 1 (888) 645-6875 or Request a Quote from one of our personal Expedition Advisors, by clicking the button below.
+To book your expedition, please call 1 (888) 645-6875 or Request a Quote from one of our personal Expedition Advisors.

 Please note, this offer cannot be booked online; to view the full offer details, click here.